engity-com/bifroest/docs/reference/auditlog/remote-targets/sftp.md

 Inline OpenSSH `known_hosts` entries used to verify the server host key.

 <<property("knownHostsFile", "File Path", "../../data-type.md#file-path", heading=3)>>
-An explicit OpenSSH `known_hosts` file used to verify the server host key.
+An explicit OpenSSH `known_hosts` file used to verify the server host key (maximum 16 MiB).
 Bifröst never implicitly reads user or system `known_hosts` files. `knownHosts` and `knownHostsFile` can be used together.
+The file is snapshotted during target preparation; changing it requires restarting the target to take effect.

 <<property("acceptAllHostKeys", "bool", default=False, heading=3)>>
 Disables server host-key verification.
 This cannot be combined with `knownHosts` or `knownHostsFile` and should only be used in controlled test environments.